 Once you choose a faculty chairperson and committee member, a proposal is submitted and approved, followed by individual and/or small-group supervision from the committee.
 Your research courses are designed to assist you, and it is expected that you will complete the dissertation within three years.
 Students who have completed all their courses and registered for all six dissertation units, but have not completed their dissertation, may register for dissertation extension units, which will extend the program beyond the three scheduled years.

-Our Organizational Psychology Doctorate is offered as an 8-week term program and is open for enrollment during each of those enrollment periods.
+Our Organization Development Doctorate is offered as an 8-week term program and is open for enrollment during each of those enrollment periods.
 You can find a copy of our 2018-2019 8-week term academic calendar here.

-The PsyD in Organizational Development degree is a 66-credit program and takes a minimum of 3 years to complete, across 18 terms.
+The PsyD in Organization Development degree is a 66-credit program and takes a minimum of 3 years to complete, across 18 terms.